 Through the 60s and 70s, many film developers were kind enough to put the date of development on the photo, which helps.
 I think many of those new developing machines may include that info in the code it leaves on the back of the image.

 As I look at the fading images, it is amazing to me how older images from the 30s, 40s and 50s endure literally unchanged while those of the 60s, 70s, 80s and even 90s are already fading into obscurity.

 It is hard to imagine birthdays and Christmases simply gone because of poor film or film development, but that is much like our memories, they will likely fade with time as well.

-I encourage those of you who have moved into the computer era, to scan your photos from every era into a computer database.
+Many now exist in the computer era, I encourage you to scan your photos from every era into a computer database.
 Generally, you can include information about the photo right in the file in many programs.
 Make several CDs of the completed photo files and disperse them to your children, grandchildren.
 Put a copy in your safety deposit box.

 Many even take the time to create little photo documentaries of the family history and their lives.
 Sit down and share these with your young grandchildren at the computer.

 The main reason is to disperse the copies to make sure that many people have them in their collections in case of a natural disaster or fire.
 Then you might have a better chance of rebuilding your family photos.

 When you consider all the time and money we spend on photos, you would think we would take the time to document the events that surround them.